I’m allergic to mussels, oysters and the like and my grandmother wanted me to be a BBC newsreader when I grew up. Clearly this did not come to pass.

 I was born in Guildford and have lived in Bedfordshire, Birmingham, South Wales and Berkshire (not necessarily in that order).
 I have a BA in English & History from the University of Birmingham, an MA in Victorian Literature & Culture from the University of Reading and an MA in Creative Writing from Royal Holloway, University of London.

-Having formerly been the Clerk of The Worshipful Company of Management Consultants and worked for an HR research forum in London, I now teach Creative Writing at Bracknell & Wokingham College, run Fresh Eyes, co-ordinate Reading’s Poets’ Café on behalf of The Poetry Society’s Reading Stanza, am Chairman of Reading Writers and try to write when I have time.
-I am a member of the Romantic Novelists’ Association, The Poetry Society, The Poetry Book Society and The Society of Authors.
+Having formerly been the Clerk of The Worshipful Company of Management Consultants and worked for an HR research forum in London, I now teach Creative Writing at Bracknell & Wokingham College, run Fresh Eyes, co-ordinate Reading’s Poets’ Café on behalf of The Poetry Society’s Reading Stanza, am Chairman of Reading Writers, a member of the Romantic Novelists’ Association, The Poetry Society, The Poetry Book Society and The Society of Authors.

 I am represented by Broo Doherty at DHH Literary Agency.